CanberraGrammar/year10-activities/README.md

 Now run the project in some of the other simulators.
 You will see that the label no longer is positioned in the center.
 Implement the required alignment constraints to make it appear in the center of the screen regardless of the device upon which it runs.

-Hint: You will only need to constraints - a horizontal alignment constraint, and a vertical alignment constraint.
+Hint: You will only need two constraints - a horizontal alignment constraint, and a vertical alignment constraint.